btessa99/microsoft_presidio/anonymizer/anonymizer.md

     Generates a new point on the same bimodal gaussian distribution as the one passed as argument.

     Since a bimodal is composed of two standard distributions, the idea is to randomly choose one and call the standard_gaussian() function to find the new coordinates and           return them.

+If only the latitude or longitude is given as a input to one of the functions, the single anonymized coordinate in DMS is returned

  ## INSTALLATION